The Torah is Love, it's Life, its a eternal covenant between HaShem and the Jewish people.

 The two are not egal in their significance to Jews- the aTorah is holy in a way Hokhma cannot be- yet both are significant, for it apply Torah to the world, therefore we must understand the world to which it applies.
 There must be an ongoing conversation between the two otherwise the Torah will remain a closed system with no grip, no purpose and no influence on the world its walls.

 For centuries in which Jews and Judaism had no dialogue with the outside world, its not invevitable nor is it desirable now.
 We need the confidence to recover our voice in conversation with the other nation's, in orde to bring our truths to the public domain.
 When we do this we discover new levels of meaning in the Torah.
-We discover that the Torah, especially the Exodus story had played a lager role than we suspected in guiding the west to create a free society.
+We discover that the Torah, especially the Exodus story had played a larger role than we suspected in guiding the west to create a free society.

 The relationship between Pesach and Jewish indentity, Jewish history, and on the otherside about Pesach and its place in Western political imagination.
 The story of Pesach and what it meant to the Jewish people, what it means to me, this is the story of Stories.